Kirra FAQ

 Does Kirra Provide Housing?

 Yes! - Kirra provides the most cost effective and carbon neutral housing anywhere in Australia.
-The houses are essentially FREE!
+Our houses are essentially FREE!

 Once you become a Community Citizen, the community will build you a house to suite the needs of your situation.
-This may be a single person, couple or family.
+This may be to suit a single person, couple or family.

 Each new Community Citizen is required to pay a bond which is used to expand the community to allow the intake of the new Community Citizens.
-This bond ranges from $10,000 (Studio Style) to $59,000 (4 Bedroom, En-suite, Lounge and Kitchen) depending on the type of dwelling that you require to be comfortable.
-The bond also allows the community to increase its Solar Power provisions, and water catchment and purification provisions, together with fencing, cabling, plumbing and other essential services.
+This bond ranges from $10,000 (Studio Style home) to $59,000 (4 Bedroom, En-suite, Lounge and Kitchen) depending on the type of dwelling that you require to be comfortable.
+The bond also allows the community to increase its Solar Power provisions, and water catchment and purification provisions, together with fencing, cabling, plumbing and other essential services to suit the number of members it needs to service at any given time.

 Should the Community Citizen leave the community for any reason, they will be refunded the amount that they have paid, effectively making the cost of their housing, nothing.